-One of the best things about the run up to Christmas is visiting a Christmas Market.
-Something about the cute wooden chalets, thousands of fairy lights and the mouth watering smells of mulled wine, hog roast and chestnuts is just magical.
+One of the best things about the run up to Christmas is visiting a traditional Christmas Market.
+Something about the cute wooden chalets, handmade gifts, thousands of fairy lights and the mouth watering smells of mulled wine, hog roast and chestnuts is just magical.

 We’ve been lucky enough to enjoy many of the best and biggest Christmas Markets in Europe on our travels, but I pleased to say the UK has some wonderful ones too- well worth a visit.

-But there's no harm in planning!
-So grab a mug of spiced wine (it's Christmas!) and let's start our adventure into the best UK Christmas markets.
+So grab a mug of spiced wine (it’s Christmas!) and I’ll help you decide which UK Christmas market is best for you.

 Winchester- consistently voted one of the UK’s best Christmas markets

-If you’re looking for beautiful and unique UK Christmas market, look no further than Winchester.
+If you’re looking for beautiful and unique german christmas market, look no further than Winchester Cathedral’s Christmas market.

 Winchester is one of our favourite cities at any time of the year (I actually went to college here), but at Christmas time it really comes alive.
 Consistently voted one of the best in the UK, Winchester Christmas Market is definitely worth a visit.

-The market is set in the grounds of the famous Winchester Cathedral and has everything you could wish for to get you in the festive spirit (including festive spritis! 😉 ) There are over 100 traditional wooden stalls, with exhibitors from all over the world.
+There are over 100 traditional wooden stalls, with local traders and exhibitors from all over the world.
 You can buy everything from personalised decorations, handmade signs, rugs, blankets, shawls, photos, jewellery, decorations, glassware and beautiful gifts for others and yourself!

 There are also plenty of food stalls selling crepes, bratwurst, mince pies, chestnuts and many places to enjoy a mug of warm spiced wine or local beer.
 There’s also a life-size nativity, often complete with live animals.

-The market is open daily from the end of November until just before Christmas, from 10am until 6.30pm.
+The market is open daily from the end of November until just before Christmas, usually from 10am until 6.30pm.
 You can see the exact dates for Winchester Christmas market here.

 As well as the Christmas market, take time to explore the city of Winchester.
 There is plenty of mainstream shopping on the high street, plus delightfully unique shops and boutiques all over the city.
 Be sure to head inside the Cathedral as well, home to Jane Austen’s grave and one of the oldest Bibles in the world!